VileSnack/sre/README.md

 Another advantage of this approach is that a pass-through utility can be used to monitor the progress of a render; by reading each image fragment, applying it to the image in a display monitor, and then piping that same fragment to the collation stage, render management personnel can observe the progress of rendering in real time.

 The trade-off for this is that the image fragments must be stored before they can be collated into the final image.
-However, this data can be stored in files, and not in computer memory.
+However, this data can be stored in files, and not in computer memory; hard drive space is the very cheapest resource in IT.

 Another trade-off is that scene data will have to be built into the shader so that shadows and reflections can be accurately calculated, and will have to be coded to account for the motions of all scene obects (light sources and shadow-casting geometry).